- Chart

 Market Risk

-This ETF is best suited for long-term investors who are looking for thematic exposure to the clean energy revolution and are seeking to diversify their portfolios with a focus on sustainability.
-It is less suitable for short-term traders or investors seeking stable, low-volatility returns.
+This ETF is best suited for long-term investors who are seeking thematic exposure to the clean energy sector and are looking for potential capital appreciation.
+It may also appeal to investors aiming to align their portfolios with environmental, social, and governance (ESG) principles.

 Summary